One unit of credit equals four semester hours.

 Every course in the MPH program is fully online.

 MPH 500 Foundations of Public Health

-This course introduces the history, mission, vision, and core functions of public health from a regional, national, and global perspective.
-The Ecological Model of Health serves as the conceptual framework to explore the social, political, economic, medical, legal, and ethical factors that create disparities that guide public health practice across populations and environments.
+This course introduces the history, mission, vision and core functions of public health from a regional, national and global perspective.
+The Ecological Model of Health serves as the conceptual framework to explore the social, political, economic, medical, legal and ethical factors that create disparities and guides public health practice across populations and environments.

 MPH 505 Public Health Services Administration and Management

 This course examines the administration, organization, financing and delivery of public health services, with an emphasis on current health policy and management issues.
 Students will be exposed to the theories and practice of public administration as they are applied in public health settings.

 MPH 506 Role Development for Public Health Practice I

 This course assists students in individualizing the MHP study experience.
 Following an individualized inventory of public health–related knowledge, skills and attitudes, each student will collaborate with others in the articulation of a public health role development plan.
 This plan will be used to guide each student’s focus throughout the MPH curriculum, i.e., in selected course assignments, practicum site selections and capstone topic.
 MPH 505 may be waived for licensed health professionals.

 MPH 507 Role Development for Public Health Practice II

 This course prepares students to develop the operational knowledge and skills needed to integrate into the professional public health community.
 It is focused on the tangible aspects of becoming a public health professional.